Sub-exponential convergence to equilibrium for Gaussian driven Stochastic Differential Equations with semi-contractive drift: Proof of Theorems and

 \subsection{Proof of Theorem \ref{th:maingen2}}

 First, notice that the existence of the stationary law $\bar{\nu}$ of \eqref{eds} is given by Proposition \ref{prop:InvProbab}.
 Hence, one can now consider a random variable $Y_0 \sim \bar{\nu}$ and $Y$ the solution to \eqref{eds} started from $Y_0$.
-According to Proposition \ref{prop:InvProbab}, $Y_0$ has moments of any order, thus Proposition \ref{prop:distXtYt} applies and we obtain:
+According to Proposition \ref{prop:InvProbab}, $Y_0$ has moments of any order.
+By a slight generalisation of \eqref{eq:main_eq} (that amounts to apply H\"older's inequality rather than Cauchy-Schwarz), one gets that for any $\upsilon>0$, any $q\geq 1$ and any random variable $X_0$ such that $\EE[|X_0|^{q + \upsilon}]<\infty$, the following holds: for any $\epsilon \in(0,\alpha+\tfrac{1}{2})$, there exists $C>0$ such that